 Available from: Basecamp

 Original Mountain Marathon has built a sterling reputation for sturdy, well-designed products and this 32-litre instalment is no different.
 It’s light and roomy, making it brilliantly versatile – suitable for everything from an intensive day in the hills to a long weekend with a bit of careful packing.
 Weight was a big factor in the design and at 720 grams it’s already pretty skinny, however with the ‘Lean Weight’ feature you’re also able to strip out a bunch of the bag’s innards to save yourself another 175 grams.
-The bag will sit firmly so won’t be bouncing around once loaded and the ‘Duomat’ inside provides good support for your back and provides a mat to sit of lie down on (perfect for adventure racers and multi-day hikers) – on the downside, this means things might get a little warm during the summer.
+The bag will sit firmly so won’t be bouncing around once loaded and the ‘Duomat’ inside provides good support for your back and provides a mat to sit or lie down on (perfect for adventure racers and multi-day hikers) – on the downside, this means things might get a little warm during the summer.
 Overall this is an excellent backpack able to rise to any occasion.

-Available from: Omm
+Available from: Wiggle

 The 30-litre Scrambler is built to take punishment.
-Unlike a lot of competitors the bag is completely waterproof so need to worry about soggy sandwiches when the rain comes or fiddling around with a separate dry bag.
+Unlike a lot of its competitors, the bag is completely waterproof so need to worry about soggy sandwiches when the rain comes or fiddling around with a separate dry bag.
 The main body of the bag is constructed from a hard-wearing tarp making it pretty robust, although it does come at the cost of a little extra weight.
 The bag also features plenty of storage space and deep side pockets.
 This is a daysack that will last you long after the sun has gone in and is definitely worthy of consideration.

 Available from: 53 Degrees North